<< Yesterday

 1990 In a stunning decision by George Steinbrenner, the Yankee owner agrees to go on the permanent ineligible list, amounting to a virtual lifetime ban from the team's day-to-day operation.
 'The Boss,' reinstated in 1993, agrees to the dire consequences of the "agreement," not wanting to jeopardize his relationship with the U.S. Olympic Committee if he were to be "suspended" from the game.

-1990 As word begins to circulate at Yankee Stadium about the permanent removal of George Steinbrenner as the team's owner, many of the 24,037 fans in attendance start chanting, "No More George!
+1990 As word begins to circulate at Yankee Stadium about George Steinbrenner's permanent removal as the team's owner, many of the 24,037 fans in attendance start chanting, "No More George!
 No More George!"
 After a long day of turmoil, the 'Boss' learns of the fans' glee, much to his chagrin, when he watches the 11 p.m. local television news.

-1996 The Giants trade starting pitcher Mark Leiter to the Expos in exchange for Kirk Rueter.
-'Woody' will compile a 105-70 record during his ten-year tenure with San Francisco, while Al's right-handed brother will post a 4-2 mark during his one season playing north of the border.
+1996 The Giants trade starting pitcher Mark Leiter to the Expos for Kirk Rueter, who will compile a 105-70 record during his ten-year tenure with San Francisco.
+Al's right-handed brother will post a 4-2 mark during his one season playing north of the border.

 1999 Phillies Paul Byrd right-hander plunks Braves catcher Eddie Perez on the back, precipitating a bench-clearing brawl between the two unfriendly ball clubs.
 With the battle raging on, the angry batter overhears the two instigators praying together when the pitcher's prayer for forgiveness.